Homepage

 Research Interests

 My research interests are broadly in the field of programming languages and systems, with an emphasis on optimizing compilers and runtime systems for distributed and heterogeneous architectures.
-Currently, my focus is on building large-scale graph databases and systems for machine learning.
-In recent work, I have built programming languages, compilers, and runtime systems for distributed, heterogeneous graph processing and privacy-preserving neural network inferencing.
+My current focus is on building efficient systems for AI.
+In the past, I have built programming languages, compilers, and runtime systems for distributed, heterogeneous graph processing and privacy-preserving neural network inferencing.
 This work has been published in PLDI, ASPLOS, VLDB, IPDPS, PPoPP, PACT, and IISWC.
 A brief summary of my past work can be found below.

 Privacy-Preserving Neural Network Inferencing: In many applications, privacy of the datasets used must be preserved.
 Fully-Homomorphic Encryption (FHE) enables computation on encrypted data without requiring the secret key.
 However, cryptographic domain expertise is required to use FHE.
 In my view, FHE libraries are akin to specialized parallel architectures.
 I have developed an optimizing compiler for translating tensor programs like neural network inferencing to run on encrypted data using FHE libraries efficiently, while guaranteeing security and accuracy of the computation.
+I also designed a new encrypted vector arithmetic language for developing general-purpose FHE applications and built an optimizing compiler that generates correct and secure programs, while hiding all the complexities of the target FHE scheme.
 [PLDI 2020, PLDI 2019]

 Affine Loop Nests: Any sequence of arbitrarily nested loops with affine bounds and accesses are known as regular or affine loop nests.
 Examples include stencil-style computations, linear algebra kernels, and alternating direction implicit integrations.
 During my masters, I developed compiler techniques using the polyhedral model to automatically extract tasks from sequential affine loop nests and dynamically schedule them to run on distributed CPUs and GPUs with efficient data movement code.
 I also helped generate distributed-memory code for loop nests that contain both affine and irregular accesses.
 [PACT 2013, PPoPP 2015, TOPC 2016]